Skip to main content

 What digital BLS looks like

-• Audio BLS: Alternating tones through headphones
+• Audio BLS: Alternating tones delivered through headphones

 Side-by-side comparison